ssfsx17/ffpnp/Jobs/Gunner.md

 Scatterburst (36 MP) (multi) - Attack all enemies.
 Successful hits are automatically considered to be critical hits.

-Trigger Happy (10 AP) (single) - Do a number of attacks equal to your passive AP gain at the start of the round.
+Trigger Happy (20 AP) (BDL) (single) - Do a number of attacks equal to your passive AP gain at the start of the round.